technology-toolbox/website/content/blog/jjameson/2007/04/18/structure-visual-studio-solutions.md

 ---
-title: "Structuring Visual Studio Solutions"
+title: Structuring Visual Studio Solutions
 date: 2007-04-18T23:38:00-06:00
 excerpt:
-  "Over the years, I have refined how I create Visual Studio projects based on lessons learned and new capabilities provided with each subsequent release of Visual Studio.
+  Over the years, I have refined how I create Visual Studio projects based on lessons learned and new capabilities provided with each subsequent release of Visual Studio.
-   When starting a new project from scratch, I start by creating a blank Visual Studio..."
+   When starting a new project from scratch, I start by creating a blank Visual Studio...
 aliases:
   [
     "/blog/jjameson/archive/2007/04/18/structure-visual-studio-solutions.aspx",